wni-app/website-mm/_pages/landing.md

 </script>

-Please click the link below to go to Microsoft Teams and activate your subscription.
+Please click the link below to add Relay to Microsoft Teams.

+This will open Microsoft Teams and pre-populate a message with a registration code - just click send.

-<a id="deepLink" href="">Go to Teams</a>
+<a id="deepLink" href="">Add Relay to Microsoft Teams</a>

 <script>

     gtag('get', 'G-RD0D33XTR1', 'client_id', (clientID) => {
-    document.getElementById("deepLink").href = "https://teams.microsoft.com/l/chat/0/0?users=28:c7714737-5076-4766-abdd-de8a054960d8&message=" + "ClientID |" + clientID + "|";
+    document.getElementById("deepLink").href = "https://teams.microsoft.com/l/chat/0/0?users=28:84ffaaf8-79ee-4e23-9b03-176c29bcf55b&message=" + "To register for the Relay app, please send this message.
+UP_ID|" + clientID + "|";
     });

 </script>